 Types of Health Insurance Plans Sold on the Health Insurance Marketplace

 The new Qualified Health Plans sold on the health insurance marketplace are sometimes called “metal plans”.
 The reason for this is that they are named after different types of metals Bronze, Silver, Gold and Platinum.
 A Bronze plan is the lowest level of standard qualifying health plan while platinum is the highest.
 The better the plan, the higher the premium, but the lower the out-of-pocket costs.

-The same insurer may offer multiple plans within each tier, featuring different combinations of deductibles, co-pays and other coverage options.
-But each bronze plan requires the insurer to pay at least 60 percent of covered expenses.
+The same insurer may offer multiple plans within each tier, featuring different combinations of deductibles, co-pays, and other coverage options.
+But each Bronze plan requires the insurer to pay, on average, at least 60 percent of covered expenses.

 ObamaCare Metal Plans